nickpgill/nickpgill.github.io/gregynog2018.md

 #guid: http://boolesrings.org/nickgill/?page_id=4
 ---

-#### This year's meeting was held at Gregynog Hall, Newtown on 21-23 May 2018.
+#### I organised the 2018 meeting of the Welsh Mathematical Colloquium at Gregynog Hall.
+This is the (now static) website for that meeting.

 #### Thank you to all participants!